Andromedans/andromeda/README.markdown

 ### Compilation

-To build Andromeda, you need [Ocaml 4.0](http://ocaml.org) or later (and quite possibly it works with earlier versions too) and the [menhir](http://gallium.inria.fr/~fpottier/menhir/) parser generator.
-We recommend using the [Opam](http://opam.ocamlpro.com) package manager for OCaml for installation of OCaml and menhir.
+To build Andromeda, you need [Ocaml 4.0](http://ocaml.org) or later (and quite possibly it works with earlier versions too), the [menhir](http://gallium.inria.fr/~fpottier/menhir/) parser generator and the [sedlex](https://www.lexifi.com/sedlex) unicode lexer.
+We recommend using the [Opam](http://opam.ocamlpro.com) package manager for OCaml for installation of OCaml, menhir and sedlex.

 If you also install the [ledit](http://opam.ocaml.org/packages/ledit/ledit.2.03/) or [rlwrap](http://utopia.knoware.nl/~hlub/uck/rlwrap/#rlwrap) utility, the Andromeda toplevel